 If a company is offering more than £200/month be extremely sceptical as ultimately the act of wrapping your car & driving around is a very simple task.
-In life money doesn’t come for nothing, so question why you’re been offered so much, for so little.
+In life, money doesn’t come easy, so question why you’re been offered so much, for so little.

 On top of that, if they’re trying to pay you by check – either ask for an alternative means of payment or wait for the check to entirely clear before doing anything.

-Usually a cheque only takes around 6 working days to clear & if the person who sent it is not willing to wait that long or is pressuring you into taking action or making payments before then then there’s likely something dodgy going on.
+Usually, a cheque only takes around 6 working days to clear & if the person who sent it is not willing to wait that long or is pressuring you into taking action or making payments before then there’s likely something dodgy going on.

 Do not, and I repeat do not send ANY money to anyone unless you have had confirmation from the bank that the bank has 100% cleared into your account to the point that the transaction is now irreversible.

 More importantly though – you should never have to pay any money for this sort of thing.
 If a company wants you so badly to advertise for them that they are willing to pay you to do it, then they should also be willing to pay the costs of the wrap/design themselves too.
 If they are not, the simple way to prevent being scammed is to tell them to take the cost from the money that they pay you.

 If they won’t do that & they still require you to personally forward money on or pay people, again it is much likely a scam.